rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex4.md

 Does it have something to do with precipitation events?
 You will have to use the precipitation data offered by the German Weather Service (DWD) to find out.

-### Aggregate hourly precipitation to achieve daily resolution
+## Aggregate hourly precipitation rate to achieve daily precipitation rate

+To identify rain events you will plot daily precipitation in a vertical bar chart.
+You have to aggregate the hourly precipitation rate (mm/hr) over a day to yield the daily precipitation rate (mm/day).
 Use the notebook provided in order to filter and aggregate your precipitation measurements.
 You should narrow down this analysis for the weather stations of counties of Olpe and Hochsauerlandkreis.